confluentinc/examples/ccloud/docs/beginner-cloud.rst

    values for the producer client produce-throttle-time-max and produce-throttle-time-avg metrics and consumer client fetch-throttle-time-max and fetch-throttle-time-avg metrics.

 #.
-Let's check the producer logs for an indication of what is going wrong.
+Let's check the producer logs for more information about what is going wrong.
 Use the following docker command to get the producer logs:

    .. code-block:: bash